dwolfgram/web3-plus/README.md

 // web3 you can optionally provide functions in options to catch events of sending transaction
 // options =  { onTxHash, onReceipt, onConfirmation, onError}

-const txObj = await web3plus.sendTransaction(mnemonic, ticker, index, receiveAddress, amount, options)
+// IMPORTANT: ticker should always be 'ETH' if sending an ERC20 token const txObj = await web3plus.sendTransaction(mnemonic, ticker, index, receiveAddress, amount, options)
 ```